- 1 The Sacred Chamber

-Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and brother-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ adopted son, Usamah ibn Zayd and a freed slave, Shuqran L also participated.
+Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and son-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ adopted son, Usamah ibn Zayd and a freed slave, Shuqran L also participated.

 Al-Abbas, al-Fadl and Qutham were responsible for turning the blessed body whilst Usamah and Shuqran poured water over it.
 Ali washed the body.
 They were very careful not to expose the blessed body of the Prophet ﷺ, who was covered in a gown whilst the ghusl took place.